IbrahimGuirguis/Git/README.md

 - Displays the names and URLs of all remotes associated with the repository, showing whether each URL is used for fetching or pushing.

 ## git push -u origin main
+- Uploads (pushes) changes from the local main branch to the remote main branch on the remote repository named origin.
+The -u flag sets the upstream branch, so future git push commands can be used without specifying the branch name.

 ## git pull origin main
+- Downloads (pulls) the latest changes from the remote main branch on origin and merges them into your local main branch, keeping your local branch up-to-date with the remote.

 ## git config
 - To set your username and email in Git